Chern classes of linear submanifolds with application to spaces of k-differentials and ball quotients

 The first part of the statement follows since, from \autoref{thm:EulerDE} we know that \bes \cK|_U \= \bigoplus_{i=-L}^0 \prod_{j=1}^{-i} t_j^{\ell_j} \cdot \Bigl(\Omega_i^{\hor}(\log) \oplus \Omega_i^{\lev}(\log) \oplus \Omega_i^{\rel} \Bigr) \ees and from \autoref{prop:Omegadecomp} we also know that \be (\cE_\cH \otimes \cL_\cH^{-1})|_U \= \bigoplus_{i=-L}^0 \prod_{j=1}^L t_j^{\ell_j} \cdot \Bigl(\Omega_i^{\hor}(\log) \oplus \Omega_i^{\lev}(\log) \oplus \Omega_i^{\rel} \Bigr) \ee where $\Gamma$ is an arbitrary level graph with~$L$ levels below zero and $U$ is a small neighborhood of a point in $D^{\cH,\circ}_\Gamma$. \end{proof} We can finally compute \begin{prop} The Chern character of the twisted logarithmic cotangent bundle~$\cE_\cH \otimes \cL_\cH^{-1}$ can be expressed in terms of the twisted logarithmic cotangent bundles of the top levels of non-horizontal divisors as \bas \ch(\cE_\cH \otimes \cL_\cH^{-1}) \= N e^{\xi} -1 \,-\, \sum_{\Gamma \in \twolev} {\fraki_\Gamma}_* \left( \ch(\cE_{\Gamma}^\top) \cdot \ch(\cL_{\Gamma}^\top)^{-1} \cdot \frac{(1-e^{-\ell_\Gamma\c_1(\cN_{\Gamma})})}{\c_1(\cN_{\Gamma})}\right)\,. \eas \end{prop} \begin{proof} The proof \cite[Prop.
 9.5]{CoMoZa} works in the same way, since the only tool that was used is the Grothendieck-Riemann-Roch Theorem applied to the map $f=\fraki_\Gamma$, which is still a regular embedding. \end{proof}

 \begin{proof}[Proof of Theorem~\ref{thm:c1cor} and Theorem~\ref{intro:Chern}] The final formulas of the full twisted Chern character, Chern polynomials and Euler characteristic follow from the arguments used for Abelian strata in \cite[Section~9]{CoMoZa}, since they were purely formal starting from the previous proposition.
-The relevant inputs needed are the compatibility statement of \autoref{lem:compatibilities}, the formula for pulling back normal bundles given in \autoref{lemma:pullbacknormal} and \autoref{cor:ordering}. \end{proof}
+Here we need a more refined sum distinguishing irreducible components, but this works since the relevant inputs needed are the compatibility statement of \autoref{lem:compatibilities}, the formula for pulling back normal bundles given in \autoref{lemma:pullbacknormal} and \autoref{cor:ordering} which work in this more refined setting. \end{proof}

 \begin{proof}[Proof of Theorem~\ref{intro:ECformula}] A formal consequence of Theorem~\ref{intro:Chern} and the rewriting in \cite[Theorem~9.10]{CMZeuler} (with the reference to \cite[Proposition~4.9]{CMZeuler} replaced by Lemma~\ref{lem:compatibilities}) is